-After many a meeting with the good and very creative people at Amos Trust we had a plan and myself and David Cawley, my long-time cinematographer, found ourselves at Luton airport very early in the morning on 1st August, 2015 with Nive and Nick from Amos Trust, ready for our 10-day trip.
+After many a meeting with the good and very creative people at Amos Trust we had a plan and myself and David Cawley, my long-time cinematographer found ourselves at Luton airport very early in the morning on 1st August 2015 with Nive and Nick from Amos Trust, ready for our 10-day trip.

 I must admit despite my extensive travels it is still very possible to go with pre-conceived and uninformed ideas about a place.
 I did wonder what I would find in Palestine.
-I knew of course about the wall, some of the regions history and the on-going conflict, but I was to find that I really did not know the full extent of the “apartheid” and the deep, current and on-going trauma that fuels the situation.
+I knew of course about the wall, some of the history of the region and the on-going conflict, but I was to find that I really did not know the full extent of the “apartheid” and the deep, current and on-going trauma that fuels the situation.

 After many a meeting with the good and very creative people at Amos Trust we had a plan and myself and David Cawley, my long-time cinematographer found ourselves at Luton airport.